-Germination is a traditional process which has been used for centuries to produce malt from cereal grains, which is the key component in brewing.
-Malting of cereal grains brings versatile flavor profile and pleasant mouthfeel to beers.
+Germination is a traditional process which has been used for centuries to produce malt from cereal grains, and it is the key component in brewing.
+Malting of cereal grains brings versatile flavor profile and pleasant mouthfeel to beers as well as whisky.
 Moreover, malts are used in baking and some other food applications.
 The germination process is also used for pulse ingredients like beans and lentils, which have high demand nowadays in the middle of plant-based revolution.

 Many terms are used to describe the process and the outcome:

-A more general term, the germination of seeds, refers to the process that first moistening the seeds to increase water content in them and bring them out of dormancy, until a new plant starts growing up.
+As a more general term the germination of seeds refers to the process of first moistening the seeds to increase their water content, enabling them to resume their metabolic activity and prepare to grow a new plant.

-‘Sprouts’ are ‘the product obtained from the germination of seeds and their development in water or another medium, harvested before the development of true leaves and which are intended to be eaten whole, including the seed’, according to EU Regulation.
+Sometimes the term sprouting is used.
+“Sprouts” are “the product obtained from the germination of seeds and their development in water or another medium, harvested before the development of true leaves and which are intended to be eaten whole, including the seed”, according to EU Regulation.
 Mung bean sprouts and lentil sprouts are often consumed as whole in salad.

 Malting is the controlled germination or sprouting of cereal grains, most often barley, wheat, or rye.
 The term is used widely in the brewing industry.